Translations of Ulysses: Korean

-The first Korean translation of Ulysses by Chong-Keon Kim was published in 1968.
+The first Korean translation of Ulysses by Kim Chong-Keon was published in 1968.
 Kim spent seven years on it, following his master's degree in 1962.
 The translation faced significant linguistic challenges due to the differences between Korean and English.
 Hangul has 8 vowels and 16 consonants; the sentence structure in Korean is nearly opposite to English.
 Particular difficulties arose in translating the varying styles of episodes like "Oxen of the Sun".
 While Chinese characters incorporated into Hangul could sometimes help convey meaning through their visual effect, finding equivalent Korean dialects and slang proved challenging.
 The translator aimed for word-for-word translation of approximately 3,000 words from the original text, the challenge that he described as "almost an impossibility".
 Kim retranslated it in 1988.

-The second Korean translation by Lee Jong-il was published in 2023.
+A second complete Korean translation was made by Kim Seong-suk and published in two volumes by Dongseo Munhwasa in 2011.
+Kim, a graduate of the Department of English Language and Literature at Yonsei University, began studying and translating Ulysses in 1955 under the guidance of literary scholar Choe Jae-seo.
+According to the translator's biographical note, she decided at that time to devote herself to the study and translation of the novel, founded an "Ulysses Society" in 1960, and published her translation 55 years later.
+The translation was reissued in 2016.
+A later comparison published on the appearance of Lee Jong-il's translation characterized Kim's version as more readable than Kim Chong-keon's, but also as considerably freer in its treatment of the original, at times dividing Joyce's long sentences into shorter Korean ones.

+A third complete translation, by Joyce scholar Lee Jong-il, was published in two volumes by Munhakdongne on 8 December 2023.
+Lee studied English literature at Seoul National University, received an MA from the University of Leicester and a doctorate from the University of Essex, taught at Sejong University, and served as president of the Korean James Joyce Society.
+He first attempted to read Ulysses while studying in Britain and later wrote his thesis on it.
+He began translating the book in the autumn of 1998.
+The translation was published about twenty-five years after he had begun.
+Lee said that his aim was not word-for-word literalism but to preserve the purpose of Joyce's stylistic variations in natural Korean.
+His translation has no extensive annotations, notes immediately necessary to following the narrative are placed alongside the text.